Short Course Program

 Ages: High School

 Are you ready to look beyond the microwave to prepare food?
-Join an existing CSB functional academic classroom for a fun filled week in the kitchen.
+Join an existing CSB class for a fun filled week in the kitchen.
 Learn to prepare snacks and meals that are simple, nutritious and delicious.
 Participate in meal planning, shop for ingredients and follow recipes.
 Access customer service to locate your ingredients and improve your safety and independence in the kitchen.

 Become a media maker.